akimwong/1_OnPremise/Journey/002/Readme.md

 #### 2.3.2.
 Non-numerical features

 Identifying unwanted entries or recording errors on non-numerical features is a bit more tricky.
 Given that at this point, we only want to investigate the general quality of the dataset.
-So what we can do is take a general look at how many unique values each of these non-numerical features contain, and how often their most frequent category is represented.
-To do so, you can use: df_X.describe(exclude=["number", "datetime])
+So what we can do is take a general look at how many unique values each of these non-numerical features contain, and how often their most frequent category is represented. <br/>

 There are multiple ways for how you could potentially streamline the quality investigation for each individual non-numerical features.
 None of them is perfect, and all of them will require some follow up investigation.
-But for the purpose of showcasing one such a solution, what we could do is loop through all non-numerical features and plot for each of them the number of occurrences per unique value.
+But for the purpose of showcasing one such a solution, what we could do is loop through all non-numerical features and plot for each of them the number of occurrences per unique value. <br/>

-We can see that the most frequent accident (i.e. Accident_Index), had more than 100 people involved.
-Digging a bit deeper (i.e. looking at the individual features of this accident), we could identify that this accident happened on February 24th, 2015 at 11:55 in Cardiff UK.
-A quick internet search reveals that this entry corresponds to a luckily non-lethal accident including a minibus full of pensioners.

 The decision for what should be done with such rather unique entries is once more left in the the subjective hands of the person analyzing the dataset.
-Without any good justification for WHY, and only with the intention to show you the HOW - let’s go ahead and remove the 10 most frequent accidents from this dataset.
+Without any good justification for WHY, and only with the intention to show you the HOW

 ### 2.4.
 Conclusion of quality investigation

-At the end of this second investigation, we should have a better understanding of the general quality of our dataset.
+We should have a better understanding of the general quality of our dataset. <br/>
 We looked at duplicates, missing values and unwanted entries or recording errors.
 It is important to point out that we didn’t discuss yet how to address the remaining missing values or outliers in the dataset.
 This is a task for the next investigation, but won’t be covered in this article.

 ## 3. Content Investigation

-Up until now we only looked at the general structure and quality of the dataset.
-Let’s now go a step further and take a look at the actual content.
 In an ideal setting, such an investigation would be done feature by feature.
-But this becomes very cumbersome once you have more than 20–30 features.
+But this becomes very cumbersome once you have more than 20–30 features. <br/>

 For this reason (and to keep this article as short as needed) we will explore three different approaches that can give you a very quick overview of the content stored in each feature and how they relate.

 ### 3.1.
 Feature distribution

 Looking at the value distribution of each feature is a great way to better understand the content of your data.
 Furthermore, it can help to guide your EDA, and provides a lot of useful information with regards to data cleaning and feature transformation.
 The quickest way to do this for numerical features is using histogram plots.
 Luckily, pandas comes with a builtin histogram function that allows the plotting of multiple features at once.